barryclark/jekyll-now/_posts/2018-01-15-the-new-stack.md

 ---
 layout: post
-title: "[Article] [Jan 2018] The 8 Principles of Cloud Native Storage - The New Stack"
+title: "The 8 Principles of Cloud Native Storage - The New Stack"
+tags:
+  - Article
+  - "2018"
 ---

 ![The New Stack](https://storage.googleapis.com/cdn.thenewstack.io/media/2018/01/4c6c1d07-samuel-zeller-111390.jpg)